Introduction: The Automation Decision Every Growing Business Faces

 3. How much does Zapier cost compared to custom automation?

-Zapier plans range from free to $600+/month.
+Zapier plans range from free (100 tasks) to $104+/month for teams.
 Custom automation has higher upfront costs ($5k-$50k+) but lower ongoing costs at scale.

 4. Can I start with Zapier and migrate to custom later?